Ballistic transport for limit-periodic Schr\"odinger operators in one dimension: Introduction

 Given the relationship described above and the diverse spectral properties of almost periodic operators \cite{Simon}, it is perhaps not surprising that the transport properties for these operators is similarly varied.
 In \cite{AschKnauf,DLY}, strong ballistic transport is shown for periodic continuum Schr\"odinger operators and (block) Jacobi matrices respectively, both of which are well known to have absolutely continuous spectrum.
 Specifically, in \cite{AschKnauf}, \eqref{eq:10920} is shown for a dense subspace of suitably regular and localized states $\psi$.
 Meanwhile in \cite{DLY}, the corresponding notion of strong ballistic transport in the discrete setting is shown to hold.
 Namely, they prove strong resolvent convergence of the operators $\frac1tX_H(t)$ to an operator with trivial kernel, and use this to show $\beta_\varphi^\pm(p)=1$ for $p>0$ and another dense set of $\varphi$.

-On the other hand, in \cite{BGS, Bourgain,Sinai,FSW}, certain quasi-periodic operators are shown to exhibit pure point spectrum, and in fact Anderson localization.
+On the other hand, in \cite{BGS, Bourgain,Sinai,FSW, AJ, BG}, certain quasi-periodic operators are shown to exhibit pure point spectrum, and in fact Anderson localization.
 As we noted above, pure point spectrum implies the absence of ballistic motion as described by \eqref{eq:10922}.
+See also the results \cite{BJ} which imply strong dynamical localization for the almost Mathieu operator under a certain regime.
+In the discrete limit-periodic setting, work of Damanik and Gorodetski \cite{DamanikGorodetski} found a set of limit-periodic operators with pure-point spectrum which is dense in the space of all limit-periodic operators.
+Further work of P\"oschel \cite{Poschel} and Damanik and Gan \cite{DamanikGan1,DamanikGan2} gives examples of limit-periodic operators which exhibit an extremely strong form of Anderson localization; in particular, it is known that this notion of localization implies strong dynamical localization.